eliemelki/SwiftRouting/README.md

 2. Hide Sheets on iOS 17
 Hide sheets on iOS 17 might not work properly.
 Regardless of our code base, even when using transaction disable animation on sheets, seems to have an issue with iOS 17.

+### Future works.

+Add more routers such as Tab, PageView, Carousel etc....